Mosesjuju/nmap-automator/README.md

 ## 🔧 Extending this tool

+### 🕵️ Nikto Chaining
+- Automatically runs a Nikto scan on targets with common web ports (80/443) open.
+- Provides JSON output for integration with dashboards and further analysis.

 # 🌐 WebMap Integration

 This tool generates XML output by default for easy integration with WebMap.
 To use with WebMap: